 Yeah, that's Jeff Bridges on the right!

+Well, its funny because Surfs Up is a pretty big film.
 What was it that attracted you to it?

-yeah.
-He’s one of my idols
+Oh, yeah.
+Hes one of my idols

 Oh, me too.
 I was so excited.
 When I first met him I was so nervous.